DevKhalyd/public-projects-multirepo/english/flash_prhases.md

 Implement – “We’ll implement the new feature next week.”

-Streamline – “How can we streamline the process?”
-(TODO: Work on this)
+Streamline – “How can we streamline the process?” - Asking for improve or do better something

 Prioritize – “We need to prioritize based on urgency.”

 Initiate – “I’ll initiate the onboarding process.”

 Execute – “Let’s execute the plan as discussed.”

-// TODO: Continiue with the next works

 # Demos